5 questions people ask Americans abroad – and my answers

 However, the answer I usually give to this question is: “Please tell me everything you know about my home state of Arizona before we continue.”

 The response is generally something like, “well, it’s a city in Texas, and located somewhere in the center of the country.”
-If you give them a map with no state names, they’ll usually point to Kansas or Nebraska.
+If you give them a map with no state names, they’ll usually point to the area of Kansas or Nebraska.

 So ignorance goes both ways.